marceloviana1991/java_spring_boot_console/README.md

 ## Dependências

 - Spring Data JPA SQL

-Persist data in SQL stores with Java Persistence API using Spring Data and Hibernate.
+(Persist data in SQL stores with Java Persistence API using Spring Data and Hibernate)

 - PostgreSQL Driver SQL

-A JDBC and R2DBC driver that allows Java programs to connect to a PostgreSQL database using standard, database independent Java code.
+(A JDBC and R2DBC driver that allows Java programs to connect to a PostgreSQL database using standard, database independent Java code)

 ## Estrutura do Projeto